It’s All About The Journey.

 Pirahã of the Maici River in the Amazon

 -The amazon is home to some of the most uncontacted tribes in the world.
-A original Hunter-gatherer tribe who are highly gifted in survival.
+An original Hunter-gatherer tribe who are highly gifted in survival.

 Hunting has mainly become a leisure activity designed to regulate populations of game.

 Which if altered, we all know can have serious ramifications for ecosystems.
-Same thing goes for overpopulated animals.
+The same thing goes for overpopulated animals.
 This can cause serious damage to man and its ecosystems as well.
 So a balance is needed.

 The guys over at The Journey believe it’s more than just the kill.